(鍔ギャラリー⑪) Tsuba Gallery #11

 Surface Finish: Migaki-ji (磨地)

-This is soft metal handguard (tsuba 鐔) made of the copper-gold alloy (shakudō 赤銅).
+This is soft metal handguard (tsuba 鐔) made of a dark copper-gold alloy (shakudō 赤銅).
 It was likely mounted and used on a long sword (katana 刀).
 The surface has a highly polish smooth (migaki-ji 磨地) mirror-like finish.
 The positive openwork (ji-sukashi 地透) design is that of a stylized family crest in the shape of the Kanji for the number ten (juji 十字) associated with feudal lords (Daimyō 大名) of Satsuma Province (薩摩國) but was also used as a family crest by other samurai.
 The openwork design in accented by gold (kin 金) and copper (dō 銅) smooth flat inlays of a chrysanthemum flower and vine pattern.
 The rounded-square rim (kaku-mimi koniku 角耳小肉) is polished differently than the surface (ji 地) of the tsuba creating a dramatic contrast between the two areas.

 The hole on the left side for the handle of a small accessory knife (kozuka hitsu-ana 小柄櫃穴) was added later and disrupts the inlay work on one side of the tsuba.
 This indicates that tsuba was likely remounted more than once on different swords.
 I think this tsuba dates from the middle Edo Period circa 1750 CE based upon its multiple remounts with modification, quality, and style of the inlay dates.

 Provenance: Unknown Purchased from a US Japanese antiques dealer.